SENIOR CITIZENS HOUSING SOCIETY

-Richmond Kiwanis Senior Citizens Housing Society provides and operates non-profit, below market residential accommodations for qualified seniors.
+Richmond Kiwanis Senior Citizens Housing Society, a non-profit organization, provides and operates below-market residential accommodations for qualified seniors.
 We currently own and manage the two Kiwanis Towers immediately west of Richmond Centre, 6 units at Trafalgar Square and 6 units at Berkeley House in Richmond.
-Each suite at Kiwanis has the contemporary features and modernized to give you that quality of life you’ve been searching for.
+Each suite at Kiwanis has the contemporary features to give you that quality of modern life you’ve been dreaming of.

 The previous 152 residents were relocated temporarily during the construction.
-Kiwanis supported the moving costs for those residents.
-These residents were given priority to return to the new Kiwanis Towers.
+Kiwanis supported the moving costs for those residents, and they were given priority to return to the new Kiwanis Towers upon completion.

-The first Kiwanis Towers officially opened in March 2015 and the second Kiwanis Towers opened in July.
-Kiwanis initially received over 750 applications proving the need for affordable homes for seniors.
-Successful applicants were required to be seniors in need of affordable housing.
+The first Kiwanis North Tower officially opened in March 2015 and the second Kiwanis South Tower opened in July the same year.
+Kiwanis initially received over 750 applications and was only able to accommodate 400 qualified senior residents in its 296 suites.

-In 2019, Kiwanis purchased 6 more suites at another development, Trafalgar Square, to provide more low-income affordable housing.
+In October 2019, Kiwanis purchased 6 more suites at another private development, Trafalgar Square, to provide more low-income affordable housing.
 In December 2020, we purchased another 6 suites at Berkeley House.
 With these 2 new holdings, we are able to accommodate seniors with the need for 2 bedrooms and a parking stall.